 Vote live and watch the results unfold on the air!
 Check out the CNBC app at CNBC.com/vote every Saturday at 9p ET and join the fun!» Read More

-Carla, who's 44, asks Suze if she can afford to spend $1,000 on an iPad Air and accessories.
+Dave, who's 40, asks Suze if he can afford to spend $8,000 on two Super Bowl tickets.

-Fernando, who's 14, asks Suze if he can afford to spend $250 on a Numark Mixtrack Pro 2.
+Lauren, who's 40, asks Suze if she can afford to spend $40,000 on a mudroom and garage addition.

 Many financial problems have nothing to do with a lack or abundance of income but with your mental state.